KevinSantos/Z0lvers-botnet/README.md

 # Z0lvers
 name created by Sh4dow Gh0st

-It is ofical the botnet is open source :D
+It is offical the botnet is open source :D

 here is a list of all the options: